-This document is an Algorithm Theoretical Basis Document (ATBD) for the Copernicus Climate Change Service (C3S, https://climate.copernicus.eu/) component as covered by project C3S_312a_Lot6 led by University of Bremen, Germany.
+This document is an Algorithm Theoretical Basis Document (ATBD) for the Copernicus Climate Change Service (C3S, https://climate.copernicus.eu/) greenhouse gas (GHG) component as covered by project C3S3_312a_Lot2.

-Within project C3S_312a_Lot6 satellite-derived atmospheric carbon dioxide (CO2) and methane (CH4) Essential Climate Variable (ECV) data products will be generated and delivered to ECMWF for inclusion into the Copernicus Climate Data Store (CDS) from which users can access these data products and the corresponding documentation.
+Within this project satellite-derived atmospheric carbon dioxide (CO2) and methane (CH4) Essential Climate Variable (ECV) data products are generated and delivered to ECMWF for inclusion into the Copernicus Climate Data Store (CDS) from which users can access these data products and the corresponding documentation.

-The C3S_312a_Lot 6 satellite-derived data products are:
+The satellite-derived GHG data products are: